 Skills & Interests

-- Have you listed all the programming languages, relevant software and tools that you’re familiar with?
+- Have you listed all the programming languages and relevant tools you’re familiar with?

 Proofreading and feedback

-- Have you proofread since you last edited it?
+- Have you proofread it since you last edited it?

-- Have you received feedback on your resume from a few different people?
+- Have you received any feedback on your resume and updated it?

 - Have you saved it as a PDF to make sure it displays correctly on all devices?

 Did you say “Yes” to every question?
 Well done!
-If you’ve used all the tips in this article, then your resume should be in good condition and will give you a fighting chance of getting that interview.
+If you’ve used all the tips in this article, then your resume should be in good condition and will give you a fighting chance of getting a job at a big tech company.
+To increase your chances, read our guide on how to get into big tech companies (FAANG+) for even more tips.

-If you're going for one of the top tech jobs, having a resume that's "fine" may not be enough.
-Getting your software engineer resume from "fine" to "outstanding" usually requires feedback from someone who really knows their stuff - as in an ex-recruiter or hiring manager at one of the top companies.
+If you're going for one of the top SWE jobs, having a resume that's fine may not be enough.
+Getting your SWE resume from fine to outstanding usually requires feedback from someone who really knows their stuff - as in an ex-recruiter or manager at one of the top companies.